 Comprehensive laboratory testing including innovative, exclusive diagnostics.

-IDEXX Reference Laboratories offers specialized equine testing and offers expertise in detecting the serious diseases affecting horses today.
+IDEXX Reference Laboratories offers specialised equine testing and expertise.

 Equine Chemistry Testing with IDEXX SDMA Test

 In addition to a complete range of routine tests, our innovative tests include:

 - IDEXX SDMA is now validated for use in horses and can be ordered using the IRSP test code

 - Endocrine testing, such as endogenous ACTH, insulin and dexamethasone suppression tests

 - Bile acids so you can evaluate liver function

 Equine Hematology Testing